Up

 A view too classic to leave out.

-Ein bratwurst by the sea, bitte.
+Ein bratwurst by the sea, bitte!

 Flugzeugerkennungsdienst

 “Aircraft Recognition Service”.
-A cold war era sign that was used to board up a door on the ground floor (the image is tilted).
+A cold war era sign used to board up a door on the ground floor (the image is tilted).
 It was dark and I was travelling light so no tripod, hence to grainy quality.

 ASKA.nu © 1999-2025 Björn Sahlberg